gaoxiaoliangz/readr/README.md

-# Readr
+# epub-reader

-A modern web reading app
+A web app for ePub reading.
+Demo can be viewed at <https://readrweb.com/>.